Leading on the Left

 The party undermines, sidelines, and exhausts its most effective leaders — from the inside.
 And then acts surprised when those leaders burn out or get pushed out.

-04 - A midterm year demands a different strategy.
+• 04 - A midterm year demands a strategy.

-Voter suppression, new voting rules, the role of identity politics & the power of influencers outside official structures — the landscape is shifting with the plan.
+Voter suppression, new voting rules, the role of identity politics & the power of influencers are effectively alienating a critical faction of the base needed to win elections.

 Ardenia Gould